An introduction to Service Level Agreements

 Who determines the PRIORITY level of the issue?

-The priority level will be initially determined by Calibre One.
-We know a lot about your business and are generally able to make this determination accurately.
-Occasionally, we might get this wrong and not fully perceive the scope of the issue, so please let us know if you think any issue warrants a different priority level and why.
+The priority level will initially be determined by Calibre One.
+We are very familiar with your business and are generally able to make this determination accurately.
+However, the situation may escalate, or we might get this wrong, so please let us know if you think any issue warrants a different priority level and why.

 How do we Determine the Priority Level?